miu007/LiLabNUS/Join Us!/index.md

 {% capture col1 %}

-{% include profile-card.html
+{% include figure.html
    image="images/recruit/3.png"
-   bio="If you hold a PhD and are interested in advancing your research career, please submit your cover letter, CV, and a complete list of publications to our team."
+   caption="If you hold a PhD and are interested in advancing your research career, please submit your cover letter, CV, and a complete list of publications to our team."
 %}

 {% endcapture %}